mrspecht/landing-page/README.md

 ## Landing page

-A modern landing page with a modal and an animated background.
+A modern landing page with a 'get in touch' modal.

 [Live demo](https://mrspecht.github.io/landing-page/)